-The bony frame of the nasal cavity is formed by the nasal conchae laterally, cribriform plate of the ethmoidal bone superiorly, and palatal processes of the maxilla and horizontal portion of the palatine bone inferiorly.
+The bony frame of the nasal cavity is formed by several bones of the skull, it is bounded by the nasal conchae laterally, cribriform plate of the ethmoidal bone superiorly, and the palatal processes of the maxilla and horizontal portion of the palatine bone inferiorly.

-- The roof of the nasal cavity is formed by the ethmoid and sphenoid bones.
+The roof of the nasal cavity is formed by the ethmoid and sphenoid bones.
 The anterior slope of the roof is formed by the cribriform plate of the ethmoid bone, while the posterior slope is formed by the anterior aspect of the body of the sphenoid.

-- The floor of the nasal cavity is formed by the palatine processes of the maxillae.
+The floor of the nasal cavity is formed by the palatine processes of the maxillae.

 - superior nasal concha,

 The superior nasal conchae and the middle nasal conchae are a part of the labyrinth of the ethmoid bone, while the inferior nasal conchae are separate bones of the skull.

 The nasal conchas project into the nasal cavity creating pathways along the lateral wall of the nasal cavity called nasal meatuses.
 There are five nasal meatuses.

 - common nasal meatus,

 - nasopharyngeal meatus.